Use it or lose it: The benefits of exercise for seniors

 2. Strength – This can be done in a gym on various machines that each work a different set of muscles.
 Or use resistance bands, dumbbells or your own body weight.
 (Think lunges, leg raises, sit-ups, etc.)

-3. Stretching and flexibility – Yoga, Pilates and Tai Chi are all good ways to maintain flexibility, strengthen your core and improve balance.
+3. Stretching and flexibility – Improving balance and bone density with yoga, Pilates and Tai Chi are all good ways to maintain flexibility, strengthen your core and improve balance.

 Sedgebrook—where wellness is a way of life.